jivan-chavan/BharatBijiliCorporation/README.md

 -> By entering Correct OTP, user log in.

+->On homepage, there is choose file option to upload CSV file of Bill(so user can upload bill in bulk).

+-> on same page ,there is button- add customer by which user can add customer.

--> On homepage he will able to see all the customers, by clicking on view Action, he can see the details of that customer.
+-> On homepage, user will able to see all the customers, by clicking on view Action, he can see the details of that customer.

--> On customer detail, user can see two button , one button for all bills and second button is for all transactions of that particular customer.
+-> On customer detail, user can see three button ,
+- one button is view bills to see all bills
+- second button is for all transactions
+- third one is for adding bill of that particular customer.

 ->By clicking on View Bill, User can see all details of bills of customer.